RelationalAI/rai-gnns-tutorial/HM/README.md

 The second use case focuses on training a model that is able to generate personalized article recommendations for each customer.

-In order to achieve that we are training the model to predict which articles a customer will purchase in the following week.
+In order to achieve that, we are training the model to predict which articles a customer will purchase in the following week.
 This is a **link prediction task**, as we aim to predict edges between nodes of type `CUSTOMER` and `ARTICLE`.
 Specifically, this is a temporal link prediction task, where predictions depend on when the interaction occurs.

 To proceed, we must first create a **task table** that defines the recommendation task.
 This table contains training and validation examples that the model will learn from.
 It serves as a structured representation of the problem by specifying the key entities and their interactions within a time window.
 Additionally, it includes a timestamp column to indicate when the prediction is being made, which is essential for temporal modeling.